shopware/docs/guides/installation/configuration/README.md

 #### Enable the new Stock Management system

-As of Shopware 6.5.4 the stock management system has been re-written.
-The `product.stock` field is now the primary source for real time product stock values.
+As of Shopware 6.5.4, the stock management system has been rewritten.
+The `product.stock` field is now the primary source for real-time product stock values.

 The new system is not enabled by default To enable it, set the `STOCK_HANDLING` feature flag to `1`: